 You will experience all of the must see highlights of Scotland, including the Isle of Skye, Loch Ness, Ben Nevis, both the Cairngorm and Trossachs National Parks, Eilean Donan Castle and a Scotch Whisky Distillery!

-Breathtaking scenery, beautiful Highland lochs, mountains and glens, ancient castles and historical sites, large vibrant cities and stunning film and TV locations.
+Breathtaking scenery, beautiful Highland Lochs, mountains and glens, ancient castles and historical sites, large vibrant cities and stunning film and TV locations.
 In just 5 days we’ll show you all of these, plus more – all led by our entertaining and knowledgeable Hairy Coo Driver Guide.

-We will take you to brooding yet beautiful Glencoe, Glenfinnan and the Great Glen.
+We will take you to the brooding yet beautiful Glencoe, Glenfinnan and the Great Glen.
 You can tour a whisky distillery, explore ancient castles, try spotting a monster in Loch Ness and spend a night on the Misty Isle of Skye.
 Take a seal and nature spotting cruise on Loch Carron, sample the vibrant nightlife of Inverness, and step back hundreds of millions of years among the geological wonders of Scotland’s far North West Highlands.

 Re-live our more recent past of Jacobite Rebellions at Culloden Battlefield and immerse yourself in locations from ‘Outlander’, ‘Harry Potter’, ‘James Bond’ and ‘Kuch Kuch Hota Hai’.
 Stroll across the world famous links of St Andrews Old Course and wander among the buildings of Scotland’s oldest University (where Wills met Kate).